bubble-icon

 What is a plugin

-A plugin is a way to modify React Components by wrapping them, without having to modify the code directly.
+A plugin is a way to modify React Components or a Function by wrapping them, without having to modify the code directly.

 For the M2 people: Think of around plugins, but without configuration files and no performance penalty.

-In this example we're going to add a 'BY GC' text to list items, as can seen on the demo on category pages.
+In this example we're going to add some text to list items, just like the text ‘BY GC’ that can seen in the demo on category pages.

 import type { ProductListItemProps } from '@graphcommerce/magento-product'